What happens if you fail ABOS Part II?

 - Most failures stem from presentation issues, not knowledge gaps

-- Failing all allowed attempts requires restarting the entire certification process
+- Exceeding the 5-year window requires restarting the entire certification process

 Sources